Last Updated on August 23, 2023

 Best Things to See and Do in August?

-While this month isn’t to the taste of those who want to be in the city when it’s at its most active and exciting, some will really enjoy the slightly lazy and wholly unfrenetic vibe.
+This month isn’t typically preferred by those who want to be in the city when it’s at its most active and exciting, some will really enjoy the slightly lazy and wholly unfrenetic vibe.
 These are just a couple of suggestions for how to spend your time: you can also see this page the tourist office for a more extensive calendar of events.

 1. Have a drink on a peniche (boat bar).